 Google Nest Mini review: new name old concept?

-At this year's Made by Google event, Google unveiled a new Nest Proproducts presented.
-Including the Google Nest Mini, the second generation of the Google Home Mini.
+Google has introduced new Nest products at this year's Made by Google event.
+These include the Google Nest Mini, the second generation of the Google Home Mini.
 That changed.

-Google made four major upgrades.
-The Nest Mini is said to be more flexible, more environmentally friendly, faster and more bass-heavy.
-More flexible thanks to the option of wall mounting, more environmentally friendly thanks to a new cover and recycled materials.
-The Nest Mini is said to be faster thanks to a special chip that enables machine learning, and the bass is also said to be around 40 (at full volume).
-Procent be better.
-These are the biggest innovations that Google is promoting.
+Google has made four major upgrades.
+The Nest Mini is supposed to be more flexible, more environmentally friendly, faster and with more bass.
+More flexible thanks to the ability to mount it on the wall, more environmentally friendly thanks to a new cover and recycled materials.
+The Nest Mini is supposed to be faster thanks to a special chip that enables machine learning and the bass is also supposed to be 40 percent better (at full volume).
+These are the biggest innovations that Google is touting.

 Jump to section